 July 27, 2020

-3 Considerations when going with the Joint Venture Model
+3 Considerations When Going with a Joint Venture Model

 It’s easy to think that partnering with a dental service organization (DSO) that acts as a silent partner in your business is a cut-and-dry decision.
-But because a dental practice tends to take on this Joint Venture (JV) years ahead of retirement or a transition, it’s important to find a match made for the long haul.
-Here’s what to take into consideration when looking to partner with a DSO.
+But because a dental practice tends to take on this joint venture (JV) years ahead of retirement or a transition, it’s important to find a match made for the long haul.
+Here’s what to take into consideration when looking to partner with a JV.

-The Joint Venture model runs the gamut from decades-long ventures that have acquired practices and returned billions to their investors, including the practice owners, to newer DSOs that carry the same goal to buy, build, get big, and sell.
+The JV model runs the gamut from decades-long ventures that have acquired practices and returned billions to their investors, including the practice owners, to newer DSOs that carry the same goal to buy, build, get big and sell.
 Whether established or new, DSOs should be thoroughly vetted in the exploration process.
 The goal of the business owner should be to solicit multiple interested offers.

 Risks and rewards